Explore Valley of the Kings Tombs Egypt

 The best time to go is from October to April.
 The weather is nicer then.
 Tickets cost 100LE (£4.60) for adults.
 Extra fees apply for places like Tutankhamun's tomb.

-- For yourself, taxis, bikes, or buses work well.
+For yourself, taxis, bikes, or buses are handy.

-Places like the Valley of the Kings in Egypt let you see incredible tombs.
-You'll learn a lot about pharaohs' lives.
+Destinations such as Egypt's Valley of the Kings allow you to view amazing tombs.
+You'll gain much insight into pharaohs' lives.
 Tombs like Ramses VI and Seti I are famous for their beauty.
 Get ready for a journey back in time.

 Guidelines for Tourists